-Council Relationship with Board of Examiners Approved by Council: November 19th, 2018
+Council Relationship with Board of Examiners

 The NSCSW Council's priority is protection of the public.
 In order to ensure the regulatory, complaints and discipline decisions of the College are at arm's length from the overall governance of the organization, the Board of Examiners must have autonomy over regulatory, complaints and discipline decisions, except for when the act of regulations grant appeal process.